rockthejvm/rockthejvm.github.io/_posts/2024-06-14-remote-code-execution-engine.md

 ## 3. Project Architecture

 After a few iterations I came up with the architecture that can be horizontally scaled, if required.
 Ideally, such projects must be scaled easily as long as the load is increased.

 For that we use tools such as Kubernetes or other container orchestration platforms.
-Kubernetes is out of scope of this project, however, to make local development and deployment simpler we'll be using docker containers.
+To make local development and deployment simpler we'll be using docker containers.
+More precisely we'll be using `docker-compose` to run a few containers together so that they form the cluster.

+`docker-compose` doesn't support scalability out of the box because it's static, it means that we can't magically add new `worker` node to the running system.
+Again, for that we'd use Kubernetes, but it is out of the scope of this project.

 We have a `master` node and its role is to be the task distributor among `worker` nodes.

 `http` is exposed on `master` node, acting as a gateway to outside world.

 ### 3.1 Architecture Diagram